bcgov/MyGovBC-CAPTCHA-Service/README.md

     > true/false to have service return audio for the captcha text.
 Audio is a mp3 in DataUri format.
 * CORS_ALLOW_ALL (optional)
     > true/false to have service accept any host, used only for dev/test purposes only
+* BYPASS_ANSWER (optional)
+    > A sure-pass answer used for things such as load testing.
+Never set the variable in production.
 ###### Preparing for dependencies:
 ```
 npm install